Andy Seuss: ARCA Menards Series

 Seuss debuted in the ARCA Racing Series in 2015, driving the No. 76 for Bryan Dauzat at Talladega Superspeedway.
 Seuss finished 21st, two laps down.
 His second start came five races later, driving the No. 40 for Roger Carter, and he finished two positions higher than in his debut, recording a nineteenth at Chicagoland Speedway.
 In 2016, Seuss returned to Talladega, this time driving for Chris Our.
 However, brake issues hampered his efforts and he finished 31st.
 Seuss continued his superspeedway efforts with Our in 2017, running Daytona and Talladega, finishing second at Talladega just behind Justin Haley.
 The car Seuss ran at Daytona was originally from Diamond Ridge Motorsports and the 1997 NASCAR Busch Series.

 Seuss returned to ARCA in 2023, this time as a team owner.
 He and Kevin Lapierre purchased driver Andy Jankowiak's team, Jankowiak Motorsports, on January 19, 2023, allowing Jankowiak to focus on the driver role.
 The team was renamed KLAS Motorsports (the initials of the two new owners).
+KLAS would win its first race in the 2026 Alabama Manufactured Housing 200 at Talladega Superspeedway with Jankowiak as the driver.